 It is essential that monitoring of performance indicators is continually undertaken to ensure that the Council is on course to achieve its priorities.
 Not only does performance monitoring identify areas that are performing well, but highlights those that are under achieving.
 By introducing a robust reporting procedure to services and management the Council is able to identify any areas of concern and, more importantly, identify how these problems can be resolved.

-The Council's key performance indicators are reported to Members at the meeting of the Policy, Finance and Resources Committee on a quarterly basis and are available to view and download from the Council's information database, DataShare.
+The Council's key performance indicators are reported to Members at the meeting of the Audit & Scrutiny Committee on a quarterly basis and are available to view and download from the Council's information database, DataShare.